-\textbf{Curriculum Learning} Our approach is inspired from curriculum learning~\cite{10.1145/1553374.1553380}, where task difficulty gradually increases in complexity, which allows the policy to learn to achieve incrementally harder subgoals.
-A genetic curriculum based approach~\citep{song2022robust} identifies unsolved scenarios to automatically generate an associated curriculum via adversarial training.
-ACCEL~\citep{parker2022evolving} proposes a regret based curriculum approach that keeps a record of previous scenarios, and selects the ones with highest regret.
-Some prior work generates subgoals while considering the lower primitive performance by factoring the task success rate~\citep{fournier2018accuracy,florensa2018automatic,racaniere2019automated}, value function~\citep{ren2019exploration,sharma2021autonomous}, achieved state density~\citep{pitis2020maximum}, and value uncertainty~\cite{kim2023variational}.
-In contrast, our HRL based approach applies curriculum based learning for dealing with the issue of non-stationarity in HRL, by periodically generating a curriculum of achievable subgoals for the lower primitive.
+Our approach is inspired from curriculum learning~\cite{10.1145/1553374.1553380}, where task difficulty gradually increases in complexity, propelling the policy to achieve incrementally harder subgoals.
+A genetic curriculum based approach~\cite{song2022robust} identifies unsolved scenarios to automatically generate an associated curriculum via adversarial training.
+ACCEL~\cite{parker2022evolving} proposes a regret based curriculum approach that keeps a record of previous scenarios, and selects the ones with highest regret.
+Prior work generates subgoals while considering the lower primitive performance, by factoring in the task success rate~\cite{fournier2018accuracy,florensa2018automatic,racaniere2019automated}, value function~\cite{ren2019exploration,sharma2021autonomous}, achieved state density~\cite{pitis2020maximum}, and value uncertainty~\cite{kim2023variational}.
+CRISP differs by deriving curricula directly from expert trajectories via IRL-regularized subgoal prediction, providing an implicit difficulty schedule tied to the ability of lower primitive.